webability-go/xamboo/README.md

 v1.4.4 - 2020-09-28
 -----------------------
-- Correction of a bug on the library engine using an inexistant error while verifying the called library.
+- Correction of a bug on the library engine using an no existing error while verifying the called library.

 v1.4.3 - 2020-09-18
 -----------------------
-- Compiler supervisor and log removed because they are not used, creation of compiler pile dynamicly when needed.
+- Compiler supervisor and log removed because they are not used, creation of compiler pile dynamically when needed.
-- Manual enchanced (config -- Host, and config -- Host config file).
+- Manual enhanced (config -- Host, and config -- Host config file).

 v1.4.2 - 2020-08-22
 -----------------------
 - Race condition corrected on the compiler and library engine when 2 sites with different ID try to compile the same page (and finally breaks the page)
-- Manual enchanced (Page resolution)
+- Manual enhanced (Page resolution)

 v1.4.1 - 2020-08-18
 -----------------------